MPY-01/Caesar-Polo-Esau/polo/1961/polo-02.md

 FOR OFFICIAL USE ONLY FOR OFFICIAL USE ONLY

-52. "The Political Report of the Central Committee of the CCP to the Eighth National Congress of the Party, delivered by Liu Shaoqi on 15 September 1956, in Eighth National Congress of the CCP: Volume I, Documents, Foreign Lan- guages Press, Peking, 1956, p.
+52. "The Political Report of the Central Committee of the CCP to the Eighth National Congress of the Party, delivered by Liu Shaoqi on 15 September 1956, in Eighth National Congress of the CCP: Volume I, Documents, Foreign Lan- guages Press, Beijing, 1956, p.
 19.

 53. Y. Pavlov: "Who Benefits?", Pravda, 18 December 1956.